srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

 .. figure:: .imgs/grc_standard.png
     :align: center

-The above figure shows how the broker essentially acts as a middle-man between the UE and the eNB.
+The above figure shows how the broker acts as a man-in-the-middle between the UE and the eNB.
 The blue boxes and arrows show the direction of data between the network elements.
-The following ports are in use in this example:
+The following ports are used in this example:

 .. list-table:: Ports Used
    :widths: 25 25 25